Do you want to install and set up All in One SEO for WordPress?

 Depending on which schema type you choose, you will see different options to provide additional microdata to be used in the schema markup.

-For instance, if you change it to ‘Recipe’ then you will be asked to enter information such as recipe name, description, image, dish type, cuisine, time required, and more.
+For instance, if you change it to ‘Recipe’ schema, then you will be asked to enter information such as the recipe name, description, image, dish type, cuisine, the time required, and more.

-Schema markup is an extremely powerful tool that helps you enhance your search appearance and get more free traffic to your website.
+Schema markup is an extremely powerful tool that helps you enhance the appearance of your content in the search results and get more free traffic to your website.

 Connecting Google Search Console and Other Webmaster Tools

-Google Search Console is a free tool offered by Google to help website owners monitor their website’s presence in Google search results.
+Google Search Console is a free tool offered by Google to help website owners track their websites’ presence in Google search results.

 All in One SEO for WordPress allows you to easily connect your WordPress site to Google Search Console.

-First, you need to add your website to Google Search Console.
-During the process, you’ll reach the point where you will be asked to verify your ownership of the website by adding an HTML tag.
+First, you need to add your website to Google Search Console using the URL prefix method.
+During the process, you will be asked to verify your ownership of the website.
+You should choose the HTML tag option.

 Copy the HTML tag and switch back to your WordPress admin area.